akvadrako/nomic/README.md

 - The *null rule* is "This rule has no effect and is immediately repealed."

 **308.** Players can *speculate* on the future *relative score* of other players by *investing* an integer amount of their available points.
-The *relative score* is defined as the score of the player divided by the average of score of all players at that moment.
+The *relative score* is defined as the score of the player divided by the average score of all players at that moment.
 To *speculate* is to predict whether the relative score of the other player will *increase* or *decrease* (a "long" or "short" position).
 If the player has speculated correctly at the moment of evaluation, they are awarded a *return in points* as follows: their initial investment multiplied by one plus the number of complete voting rounds (started and concluded) divided by the number of players at the moment of investment, rounded down, i.e. `(<initial investment> * (1 + <voting rounds>/<number players>)`.